Guatemala and Mayan Language Program

 Mayan Language Program

-Beginning in Summer 2014, Vanderbilt, Tulane, University of Chicago, University of New Mexico, and University of Texas will offer a 6-week summer immersion language program in K’iche’ Maya and Kaqchikel Maya.
-Students will study with both U.S. faculty and native speakers.
-In addition to language study, students will participate in cultural activities, lectures, discussions, and excursions.
+Since 2014, Vanderbilt, Tulane, University of Chicago, University of New Mexico, and University of Texas have offered a 6-week summer immersion language program in K’iche’ Maya and Kaqchikel Maya.
+Students study with both U.S. faculty and native speakers.
+In addition to language study, students participate in cultural activities, lectures, discussions, and excursions.
 Students may study one of the languages at the beginner, intermediate, or advanced level depending on placement by program directors.
 With more than 1.5 million K’iche’ and Kaqchikel speakers in Guatemala, the goal of the institute is to help students develop and advance proficiency in their chosen language and to gain a better understanding of the cultural and political contexts that have affected the historical development and preservation of the language.
-More information about the Summer 2016 Mayan Language Institute…
+More information about the Summer 2017 Mayan Language Institute…

 Vanderbilt Projects in Guatemala